 4. Minerals: reduce sodium, go for fruit and vegetables rich in potassium (to keep a healthy sodium-potassium balance).
 Include foods rich in magnesium (that will also help with stress), and iron (lack of this mineral can give you a dry, itchy, aged skin).
 Overall, a good amount of minerals will help in keeping a radiant and hydrated skin.
 Green leafy vegetables, beetroots, spirulina, dried apricots, nuts, whole grains, cocoa powder, etc. are good vegetable sources of iron.
 Magnesium can be found in oats, whole grains, green leafy vegetables, legumes, cocoa powder, etc. Examples of food rich in potassium are bananas, sweet potatoes, peas, beans, apricots, etc.

 5. De-stress: high levels of stress can mess up with your whole body, skin included.
-Find some relaxation techniques that work well for you, whether it’s yoga, meditation, cooking, reading, exercising, massage, or walking..find the effective one (or ones) and include it in your daily routine.
-Stress is often related to emotional eating, digestive issues, lack of absorption of nutrients, high blood pressure, skin problems, etc. Also, exercising boost your happiness-related hormones, helps to keep your digestive system working well, helps the body’s natural detox by sweating, etc.
+Find some relaxation techniques that work well for you, whether it’s yoga, meditation, cooking, reading, exercising, massage, or walking… find the most effective one (or ones) and include it in your daily routine.
+Stress is often related to emotional eating, digestive issues, lack of absorption of nutrients, high blood pressure, skin problems, etc. Also, staying active boosts your happiness-related hormones, helps to keep your digestive system working well, helps the body’s natural detox by sweating, etc.

 6. Healthy gut: the more we know about our gut, the more we understand that there is a deep relationship between its health and our well-being.
 Your skin health is related to your internal balance because it’s related to diet, absorption of nutrients, hydration, hormones.
 Embrace a healthy lifestyle rich in fibre, fresh fruit, and vegetables, together with a variety of foods to get all the nutrients that you need daily.
 Include also healthy sources of probiotics, fermented foods, spices (like turmeric), and herbs.

-Below there are a few links to studies related to skin health and some of the foods that are mentioned in the post.
+Fancy reading more about this topic?
+Below there are a few links to scientific publications related to skin health and some of the foods that are mentioned in the post.